A top-ten hit in each of the last three decades, Patea Maori Club's 1984 smash ‘Poi E’ is being turned into a movie.

 Barletta Prime is thrilled a movie is being made about ‘Poi E’, which is still the only song entirely in te reo Maori to reach number 1 in New Zealand, and she says her brother, who died in 2002, would be too.

 “I think it is fantastic because it is a great song and it has a great story with it and Dalvanius would be so proud.
 He'd be proud of everyone who's in it and mostly proud because the song is still carrying on after all these years.”

 After working with the members of the Patea Maori Club, Tearepa Kahi has a better understanding of ‘Poi E’'s longevity.

 “They are the most exciting 70-80 year-olds I've ever been around in my life and the fact there is this great big reservoir of energy deep inside each and every one of them speaks to life that remains in the song.”

 He said the legacy of ‘Poi E’ was that had become intergenerational and every Monday rehearsal was packed with the original performers and their grandchildren who were taking on the mantle of what it meant to be part of the Patea Maori Club.

 “So the fire is still burning and we're just hoping to stoke that fire some more."

-Poi E: The Story Behind Our Song is being released through Sony Pictures New Zealand and is due to be released in August 2015.
+Poi E: The Story Behind Our Song is being released through Sony Pictures New Zealand and is due to be released in August this year.